securitylamb/rust-basics/README.md

-#Rust Basics
+Rust Basics  ->
  Welcome to the Rust Basics repository!
 This repository is designed to provide you with a comprehensive introduction to the Rust programming language.
 Whether you are a seasoned developer exploring a new language or a beginner taking your first steps into programming, this guide aims to make your Rust journey enjoyable and informative.

 Table of Contents
 Introduction